istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 disappointing overall due to the general lack of sophistication in c-ares library, the DNS library used by Envoy.
 Determined to solve the problem, we decided to implement the DNS proxy in the Istio sidecar agent, written in Go.
-We built the DNS functionality using Miek Gieben's [DNS library](https://github.com/miekg/dns), the same package that is being used by scalable DNS implementations such as CoreDNS, Consul, Mesos, among others.
+We were able to optimize the implementation to handle all the scenarios that we wanted to tackle without compromising on scale and stability.
+The Golang DNS packages we use are the same as those used by scalable DNS implementations such as CoreDNS, Consul, Mesos, among others.

 Starting with Istio 1.8, the Istio agent on the sidecar will ship with a caching DNS proxy, programmed dynamically by Istiod.
 Istiod pushes the hostname to IP address mappings for all the services that the application may access based on the Kubernetes services and Service Entries in the cluster.
-DNS lookups from the application are transparently intercepted and served by the Istio agent in the pod or VM.
+DNS lookup queries from the application are transparently intercepted and served by the Istio agent in the pod or VM.
 If the query is for a service within the mesh, _irrespective of the cluster that service is in_, the agent responds directly to the